 Bilberry is of potential value for the prevention of conditions associated with inflammation, dyslipidemia, hyperglycemia or increased oxidative stress, cardiovascular disease (CVD), cancer, diabetes, and dementia and other age-related diseases.
 There are also reports that bilberry has antimicrobial activity.

-Dear child has many names, and Bilberry has also other names: airelle, black whortles, burren myrtle, dyeberry, huckleberry, hurtleberry, myrtilli fructus, trackleberry, Vaccinium myrtillus, whortleberry, and wineberry.
-However, although a close relative, it should not be confused with the North American blueberries, although the species are closely related and belong to the same genus, Vaccinium.
+Bilberry has also other names: airelle, black whortles, burren myrtle, dyeberry, huckleberry, hurtleberry, myrtilli fructus, trackleberry, Vaccinium myrtillus, whortleberry, and wineberry.
+However, it should not be confused with the North American blueberries, although the species are closely related and belong to the same genus, Vaccinium.
 Bilberry are non-climacteric fruits with a smooth, circular outline at the end opposite the stalk, whereas blueberries retain persistent sepals there, leaving a rough, star-shaped pattern of five flaps.
-Bilberries grow singly or in pairs rather than in clusters, as blueberries do, and blueberries have more evergreen leaves.
+Bilberries grow singly or in pairs rather than in clusters, like blueberries do, and blueberries have more evergreen leaves.
 Bilberries are dark in colour, and usually appear near black with a slight shade of purple due to the much higher content of anthocyanins compared to blueberries.

 Eevia Health extracts the anthocyanins in various concentrations, the highest being a 36% concentration of anthocyanin.